By Ashley Bowden

 “I like the team atmosphere and we all get along very well, we have a lot of laughs,” Rossi said.
 “They push me to do the best I could do, and I do the same for them.”
 Rossi’s personal best score is 280.

-Lettich anticipates placing higher in tournaments and winning titles in addition to second place at the Kutztown Duals tournament in Whitehall, Pa. and fourth place at the Red Flash Invitational in Altoona, Pa.
+Lettich anticipates placing higher in tournaments and winning more titles.
+The team won second place at the Kutztown Duals tournament in Whitehall, Pa. in November 2018 and fourth place at the Red Flash Invitational in Altoona, Pa. in January.
 Her personal best is 289.

 The team members hope to improve their performance moving forward this season and win first in tournaments.

-“I’m looking forward to combining with LIU Brooklyn.”
-Cavanaugh said.
+“I’m looking forward to combining with LIU Brooklyn,” Cavanaugh said.
 “We will have a bigger team, but I know we’ll each work hard to become part of that starting five.”
 The team will not move to Brooklyn, but they will meet with the rest of the team for practices and play together at tournaments, according to Kelly.
 The coach for the Brooklyn team will become head coach.

-“Me and all of my teammates are looking forward to the ECC championships since this is our last year as LIU Post before the merge,” Kelly said.
+My teammates and I are looking forward to the ECC championships “since this is our last year as LIU Post before the merge,” Kelly said.
 “We definitely want to make it a big one.”